 During 2007-2008, ten large murals each containing a painting of one of the quilts from the U. S. Postage Stamp Collection, were created and placed along the route through the Gee’s Bend community (officially called Boykin, AL).

-CLICK HERE to access pictures of these murals and a picture of the old Gee’s Bend Community House which is where the Gee’s Bend Quilters met and created their works of art.
+The slider at the top shows pictures of these murals and a picture of the old Gee’s Bend Community House which is where the Gee’s Bend Quilters met and created their works of art.
 The pictures are arranged in the order of the trail route.
 Each picture contains the name of the quilt and the quilter, the location of the mural and directions for getting to the mural.
 The last picture contains driving directions for the entire route.